 How bad does getting the epidural hurt??

 Getting the epidural put in is the most painful part of the epidural, most often.
-However, I would put it (after watching thousands getting 3 of my own) on par with the pain of getting your IV.
+However, I would put the pain (after watching thousands getting 3 of my own) on par with the pain of getting your IV.

 I have a whole post about the process of getting an epidural during labor.
 But, let’s do a quick review here.

 - The doctor will feel your back — he may push quite hard to find the bones and the landmarks that show him where to go.

 - The doctor will numb your skin on your back.
 This feels like a sharp bee sting and may last for a few minutes, at the most.

 - Then, you will feel a lot of pressure as he is putting the needle in.
 It won’t feel sharp.
 I always think it feels like the doctor is pushing his pen on my back very hard.